COMING OCTOBER 2023

 "Um-hum.
 Bet it’s huge."

 A stream of smoke escaped Heather's lips.
-"He's a camel Kristin.
-There something you not telling me?"
+"He's a camel, Kristin.
+Something you not tellin me?"

-When the strange woman in white pants and yellow shirt came out with a paper bag, she waved, but only Heather waved back.
+The same woman in white pants and yellow shirt came out with a paper bag, and waved when she saw the girls looking at her.
+But only Heather waved back.

 "Oh."